Historylinks Archive

 Date Added: 31 July 2017 Year: 2017 Institution Name: dnhhl Cat No: | 2017_038_001 | Picture No: 13452

-Audio recording of a talk on Highland Omnibuses operations in the North and West of Scotland given by Dr John Sinclair to the Dornoch Heritage Society on 20th April 2017.
+There was simultaneous audio recording of a talk on Highland Omnibuses operations in the North and West of Scotland given by Dr John Sinclair to the Dornoch Heritage Society on 20th April 2017.
 Dr Sinclair focused mainly on the 1960s and 70s, concentrating on the Dornoch / Tain /Lairg/ Helmsdale area.
-His interesting talk was illustrated by an amazing collection of colour images.

 Dr Sinclair practised medicine in Stornoway and other towns across the north of Scotland before becoming a surgeon based in Glasgow.
 His obsession with buses began with his seventeen mile journey to and from school every day and, in 1961, he bought his first 35mm camera which took colour slides.
 He estimates that in his lifetime he has taken over a quarter of a million pictures.